Nexus-Cognitive/website/content/insights/embedding-analytics-in-your-operations-pt-1.md

 ---
-title: Embedding Analytics in your Operations - Pt 1
+title: Embedding Analytics in your Operations
 description: Gartner reported that only 15% of analytics projects ever make it out of the pilot state to enterprise deployment.
 That's a lot of wasted time, effort, and money.
-cover: analytics-strategy
+cover: services-analyticops
 publish: 2021-05-07T16:00:50+00:00
 feature: true
 authors: